frankjentsch/dbtab-down-and-upload/README.md

 To show the created logs:
 1. Open class `ZCL_DBTAB_APPLOG_SHOW`.
 2. Press `F9` to run the class as console application.
 As a result, all logs about the download and upload activities are shown as console output of the last 24 hours.
-In order to show this data, the current user needs to have the respective S_APPL_LOG authorizations as explained above in the section to create the IAM Apps.
+In order to show this data, the current user needs to have the respective S_APPL_LOG authorizations.
+This authorization is alreday maintained in the two respective IAM App objects ZDBTAB_DOWNLOAD_EXT and ZDBTAB_UPLOAD_EXT.
+To get this authorization, your user need to be assigned to business roles containing the respective business catalog.
+The approach is exlained aabove in the section _To setup the authorization in a subsequent system_.

 ## How to obtain support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.